 Cluster analysis is an unsupervised learning technique that provides flexibility in classification of objects in groups without introducing human bias.
 For digital assets, cluster analysis has not been extensively studied in research and this report represents one of the first attempts at classifying cryptoassets from an unsupervised approach.

 Hierarchical cluster analysis revealed potential groups of cryptoassets such based on characteristics such as asset function (e.g. privacy tokens), chain history (e.g. Bitcoin forks) or a potential dichotomy between Asian and US-based cryptoassets.
-Eventually the potential existence of a “Binance effect” strikes again along with a newer potential effect related to Coinbase-related news (e.g. Ripple, Basic Attention Token).
+Eventually the potential existence of a “Binance effect” strikes again along with a newer potential effect related to Coinbase-related news (e.g. XRP, Basic Attention Token).